hgcl/clara-le/src/posts/_kepub.md

 - Run it: `npx percollate epub https://waitbutwhy.com/2014/05/fermi-paradox.html -o "Wait But Why - The Fermi Paradox.epub"`
   - Fetches the page and strips unnecessary elements with `mozilla/readability`, keeps the hyperlinks
   - Generates an ePub with basic CSS
-  - Adds the source URL to the top of the file
+  - Adds the author name and source URL to the top of the file

 <!-- ŦODO can we create one ePub from multiple URLs? -->